travel tips and travel photography

 Yes, you can find all of the Big Five animals in Uganda.
 However, you won't find rhinos in the national parks of Uganda.
 The only place to see the white rhino is at the Ziwa Rhino Sanctuary where the rhinos are protected by armed rangers 24/7.
 Apart from that Uganda has varied wildlife and you can find for example elephants, giraffes, hippos, lions, and antelopes in most of the National Parks.

 I hoped you enjoyed reading these facts about Uganda.
-Don't forget to pint the article on Pinterest for later use.
+Don't forget to pin the article on Pinterest for later use.

-Follow my journey and travel photos on social media
+Follow my journey and photography on social media

 Instagram Our Planet in my Lens by Kim Paffen